shaun-sweet/typescript-standards-setup/docs/typescript-standards/the-rules.md

 ```

 _Why?_
-All members in a class a public by default which makes this pattern redundant.
-This is also not valid or idiomatic Javascript.
+- All members in a class a public by default which makes this pattern redundant
+- This is also not valid or idiomatic Javascript

 ## `private` accessor within react component